 - Unpaid chips (Paying Off Debt, Run Faster, 178) does not degrade loyalty over time.
 Instead, owed chips modifies your contact availability tests until paid off.

 - Contact Loyalty Degrading Over Time is not in effect (Maintaining Contact Relationship, Run Faster, 178)

 - The “Using Con/Seduction” is not in effect since contacts don’t lose loyalty over time.
 You may still lie or seduce your contacts to achieve other goals during runs.
 (Run Faster, 177)

 Adding a negative aspect to a contact grants it an additional positive aspect.
 GMs are encouraged to leverage the negative aspect of contacts a player involves in a run to make said run extra spicy.
 Removal of negative aspects are under the oversight of thematics.
 You may only use the aspects listed below.
 The lifespan of contacts with negative aspects is also questionable.
-Additional negative aspects may be submitted to Thematics for approval, but may not be assigned to contacts until they have been approved and added to the list.
+Additional negative aspects may be submitted to Thematics for approval, but may not be assigned to contacts until they have been approved.